vxalware-bedwars-owner/Vxalware/README.md

 # Vxalware Loader
-*Meet Vxalware Loader!
-An all in one bedwars script hub with some of the best scripts for the game!
-(PC & Mobile Support!)*
+*Vxalware Loader is a bedwars script hub with configs as well as cool features for the game.*
 ## Directions of use:
 *Copy Script in Loader.lua, Paste in your executor, and click execute*
 ## Credits: